SMTP Setup

 Troubleshooting

-Authentication failed Make sure you are using an API key (starts with qle_) as both username and password.
-Confirm the key exists and is not deleted.
+535 / Authentication credentials invalid Confirm you are using a valid API key (starts with qle_) as both username and password.
+Confirm the key exists and has not been deleted in the dashboard.